akshayGudhate/subscription-limit/README.md

 | `x-api-key` | Get api key by registering organization | `yT4mCk25dC`       |

-Example of output - When API key is not provided
+Example of output - When the API key is not provided

 `HTTP Status Code: 401`